 - you dispute the validity of the Will.

-A caveat can be lodged by a person who has an interest in an estate (otherwise known as the “Caveator”).
+A probate caveat can be lodged by a person who has an interest in a deceased estate.
 That person may be:

 - a beneficiary under the current will;

 - a beneficiary to an earlier will of the deceased;